siteriaitaliana/3POB/README.md

 6. git clone git@github.com:siteriaitaliana/3POB.git 3pob

-Finally, to run the tests:
-7. cd 3pob/tests && lettuce

 * How to run the tests:
+1. cd 3pob/tests && lettuce

-* Logging, report faciities:
+* Logging, report facilities:
 1. For every failed test a screenshot is taken in the tests/out folder
 2. A complete log file is generated in the tests/out folder

 * Improvement suggestions:
 1. Switch the test framework from lettuce to behave, for these reasons http://packages.python.org/behave/comparison.html

+* For the bug reports look the bug_report.xls file.

 Task #2
 ===